reach-sh/reach-lang/docs-vue/src/tut.md

 + In [part two](##tut-2), we saw how Reach programs have a succinct setup that easily abstracts the details of your chosen consensus network into a couple lines and three key API calls.
 + In [part three](##tut-3), we saw how Reach allows developers to focus on the business logic of their decentralized application and look past the nitty-gritty details of blockchain interaction and protocol design.
 + In [part four](##tut-4), we saw that it is just as easy for Reach to deal with tokens and network transactions as it is to deal with data sharing.
-+ In [part five](##tut-5), we introduce you to the Reach [automatic formal verification](##guide-assert) engine and its ability to ensure our program doesn't have entire categories of flaws and security vulnerabilities.
++ In [part five](##tut-5), we introduced you to the Reach [automatic formal verification](##guide-assert) engine and its ability to ensure our program doesn't have entire categories of flaws and security vulnerabilities.
 + In [part six](##tut-6), we saw how Reach allows you to specify how to deal with [non-participation](##guide-timeout) and protect against funds being locked in contracts.
 + In [part seven](##tut-7), we saw how Reach can express arbitrary length interactions and how flexible the Reach frontends are to variations in the backend.
 + In [part eight](##tut-8), we saw how to decouple your Reach program from the Reach standard testing environment and launch an interactive version on a real network.